Can You Refinance A Home Equity Loan?

 Your decision to refinance a home equity loan comes down to the same reason you would look for better options for car or student loan financing.

-- Secure a lower interest rate: The major benefit of a lower interest rate is that you pay less interest over the life of the loan.
+- Secure a lower interest rate: The major benefit of a lower mortgage rate is that you pay less interest over the life of the loan.
 The payments themselves may be bigger or smaller depending on the term of the loan.

 How To Refinance A Home Equity Loan